tyharg/formanew-platform-do/README.md

 ## Get Started

-SeaNotes can be run [locally](#quick-start-local-development) or on [DigitalOcean App Platform](#part-5-deploy-to-digitalocean-app-platform).
+FormaNew can be run [locally](#quick-start-local-development) or on [DigitalOcean App Platform](#part-5-deploy-to-digitalocean-app-platform).
 Follow the steps for each case below.

 > **Important**: The app works out of the box with basic authentication and signup.
 However, to enable full functionality:
 >